Noobgonewild/Mudlet-scripts/README.md

 - **DINV optional:** `Hadar_Spellup_Caster.mpackage` works standalone, but its automatic aura integration uses DINV when available.
 - **S&D database required:** `mobsearch.mpackage` reads `SnDdb.db` directly from the active Mudlet profile directory.
 If [Search & Destroy](https://github.com/Noobgonewild/Mapper-and-S-D) is installed, run `snd db` to verify the resolved database path.
 - **MMapper optional for navigation:** Mob searches work without MMapper, but `mgo <row>` calls `mapper goto <room-id>` if [MMapper](https://github.com/Noobgonewild/Mapper-and-S-D) is installed.
-- **Optional market prices:** Fantasy Cards and Archaeology look for `persistence/mmarket.db` for price information.
-Install `mbot.xml` to build that database; the packages' other features still work without it.
+- **Optional market prices:** Fantasy Cards and Archaeology look for `persistence/mmarket.db` for price information; their other features work completely without it.
 - **Destructive command warning:** `kdedup` keeps one copy of each key, then unkeeps and destroys duplicate copies.
 Read `kdedup help` before running it.

 ---